LeonorPDX/LeonorPDX.github.io/_posts/2020-07-12-the_hikers_app_rails_project.markdown

 devise_for :users, controllers: {registrations: "registrations", omniauth_callbacks: "callbacks"}
 ```

 Once I had the user registration and sessions working smoothly.
 I was ready to dive into the project.
-I started with just the Hike and Trailhead models: first I used `rails generate model` to create the models, migrations, controllers, and view directories.
-I then added associations and validations in the models.
+I started with just the Hike and Trailhead models: first I used `rails generate resource` to create the models, migrations, controllers, and view directories, then I added associations and validations in the models.
 I wrote a little seed data and played around with it in `rails console` to make sure my associations were all working correctly.

 ```
 class Hike < ApplicationRecord